The Tale of the Bamboo Cutter: Literary connections

 Elements of the tale were drawn from earlier stories.
 The protagonist Taketori no Okina appears in the earlier poetry collection Man'yōshū (c.
 759; poem #3791).
 In it, he meets a group of women and recites a poem to them.
 This indicates that there previously existed an image or tale revolving around a bamboo cutter and celestial or mystical women.

 A similar retelling of the tale appears in the 12th century Konjaku Monogatarishū (volume 31, chapter 33), although the relationship between these texts is debated.

 In 1957, Jinyu Fenghuang (金玉鳳凰), a Chinese book of Tibetan tales, was published.
 In the early 1970s, Japanese literary researchers became aware that Banzhu Guniang (班竹姑娘), one of the tales in the book, had certain similarities with The Tale of the Bamboo Cutter.

 Initially, many researchers believed Banzhu Guniang to be related to Tale of Bamboo Cutter, although some were skeptical.
 In the 1980s, studies showed that the relationship between these stories was not as simple as initially thought.
 Okutsu provides an extensive review of the research, and notes that the book Jinyu Fenghuang was intended to be for children, and as such, the editor took some liberties in adapting the tales.
 No other compilation of Tibetan tales contains the story.
-A Tibetan-born person wrote that he did not know the story.
 A researcher went to Sichuan and found that, apart from those who had already read Jinyu Fenghuang, local researchers in Chengdu did not know the story.
 Several Tibetan sources in Ngawa Tibetan and Qiang Autonomous Prefecture did not know the story either.
 The philological consensus is that the author of the 1957 book purposefully copied The Tale of the Bamboo Cutter.

 Chang'e

 The Chinese legend of Chang'e can be traced to the second century BCE.
 According to the main telling of the legend, a xian named Chang'e came to Earth, thereby losing her immortality.
-To get it back, she stole the elixir of immortality from the Queen Mother of the West, then fled to the moon.
+To get it back, she stole the elixir of immortality from the Queen Mother of the West, then fled to the Moon.
 The elements of immortality and flight are well-connected to the Daoist figure of the xian, as is the appearance of unusual figures in the mountains, but the Japanese tale includes many novel elements such as the bamboo cutter, the suitors, and the night abduction by floating creatures.